 We present the results of our proposed method in both simulation and real-world settings using onboard sensors and compute.
 We demonstrate that our method can ensure stability and safe perception under high acceleration scenarios while tracking trajectories and during unexpected hybrid mode transitions caused by external disturbances.

 Our software is implemented in ROS2 using C++.
-We run our ES-HPC-MPC onboard at $150$ Hz and solve the OCP using acados \cite{verschueren2022acados}.
-We configure acados to use a RTI (real-time iteration) scheme.
-Furthermore, this work incorporates slack variables into the optimization problem to mitigate conflicts between stabilization and safety guarantees.
+We run ES-HPC-MPC onboard at $150$ Hz and solve the OCP using acados's \cite{verschueren2022acados} real-time iteration scheme.
+Furthermore, we incorporate slack variables into the optimization problem to mitigate conflicts between stabilization and safety guarantees.